ENCODE-DCC/pyencoded-tools/ihec/README.md

 * `./RefEpi_updater.py create`

   This script looks for released core (H3K27me3, H3K36me3, H3K4me1, H3K4me3, H3K27ac, H3K9me3) reference epigenome experiments which don't belong to any current reference epigenomes.
-If found, it will list them out with relevant info so that wranglers can create new referenc epigenomes based on that.
+If found, it will list them out with relevant info so that wranglers can create new reference epigenomes based on that.
 You do want to run `update` to check if there are other experiments to be added to these new reference epigenomes.

 * `./RefEpi_updater.py update`